directus-labs/guest-authoring/angular-with-directus/how to integrate directus with Angular.md

-Angular is a front-end framework that leverage TypeScript to create web applications.
+[Angular](https://angular.dev/) is a popular front-end web framework.
 In this tutorial, you will use the framework to implement the front-end for the Directus headless CMS.
 You will implement a blog that loads blog posts dynamically and also serves global metadata.

 ## Prerequisites
 - Some knowledge of TypeScript and [Angular](https://angular.io/)